Global Logistic Properties gains from China's online boom

 GLP shares have been among the best performers on the Singapore bourse so far this year, surging nearly 44 percent.
 Eight out of 13 brokers tracking GLP have a "buy" or "strong buy" rating on the stock.

-In China, GLP competes against companies including Australia's Goodman Group Property Ltd and U.S. firm Prologis Inc in Japan, where GLP has 3.6 million square meters of completed gross floor area.
+In China, GLP competes against companies including Australia's Goodman Group Property Ltd and U.S. firm Prologis Inc in Japan, where GLP has 3.6 million square metres of completed gross floor area.

 Growth in China does not come without challenges.
 Schwartz said it had become tougher to find suitable land in the country, especially with the central government's reduced quotas for real estate development.